ZahraAhmed1/Practical-Project/README.md

 ## Jenkins

-I ran some stages on Jenkins that woudl
+I ran some stages on the CI server Jenkins that would build, test and deploy the application

 <img width="596" alt="2021-07-19 (10)" src="https://user-images.githubusercontent.com/84967213/126105363-83258f5c-c3cc-4115-8ad5-153f9c2c81f6.png">